geinsfeldt/XFAST/README.txt

 # XFAST: XDP Feature Adaptive Selection Tool

-**XDP-GA** is a research prototype that leverages **eBPF/XDP** (eXpress Data Path) for high-performance network data collection, combined with a **Genetic Algorithm (GA)** for intelligent **feature selection** directly at the kernel level.
+**XFAST** is a research prototype that leverages **eBPF/XDP** (eXpress Data Path) for high-performance network data collection, combined with a **Genetic Algorithm (GA)** for intelligent **feature selection** directly at the kernel level.
 The system is designed for applications such as anomaly detection, traffic filtering, and adaptive monitoring in high-speed networks.

+The system uses the CIC-IDS-2017 dataset for evaluation.

 ## 📦 Project Structure